French Riviera Travel Guide

 Where to Stay in Nice

-Many people choose to base themselves in Nice for the entire duration of their stay in the French Riviera, as it’s such a good location to get to all the other delights of the Cote d’Azur.
+Many people choose to base themselves in Nice for the entire duration of their stay on the French Riviera, as it’s such a good location to get to all the other delights of the Cote d’Azur.
 It’s also got loads of great accommodation options for a variety of prices.
 Whether it’s beachside or in the historic center, there’s something for every kind of traveler.
-Click here to view all available hotels.

 Getting to Nice